manguilar22/langchain-dash-app/README.md

 ## Prompt Engineering - Text Embeddings

-Following the [recipe](https://python.langchain.com/docs/expression_language/cookbook/retrieval) to create a Retrieval-Augmented Generation (RAG) from langchain.
+Following the [recipe](https://python.langchain.com/docs/expression_language/cookbook/retrieval) to implement Retrieval-Augmented Generation (RAG) with langchain.
-A RAG uses context provided to better respond to questions.
+A RAG uses context to better respond to questions.
-Below are the string templates used in creating text embeddings for the data processed from the UniProt REST API response.
+Below are the string templates used in creating text embeddings for the data processed from the UniProt REST API.

 ### Dataset